sumn2u/learn-javascript/en/functions/set-interval.md

 //The clear Interval method stops setInterval
 ```

 When this code is run, you'll see that there is no output.
-This is because `setInterval` was the only thing calling the `repeatSaying` function, but since it was removed by `clearInterval` it no longer is called.
+This is because `setInterval` was the only thing calling the `repeatSaying` function, but since it was removed by `clearInterval` it's no longer is called.
 Even if it was called seperately using `repeatSaying()` it would only run once because clear Interval stops it from repeating.